|DATE:||August 10, 2015|

 - Developing an effective peer group system.
 Peer groups should be designed so that vendors with similar characteristics that affect food prices are placed in the same group; consideration should be given to the different geographic regions/markets and the store types within a state agency’s jurisdiction.
 Since CPSC and MARLs are established at the peer group level, the development of sound and manageable peer groups is a critical component of vendor cost containment.

-- Managing above-fifty-percent (A50) vendors, if authorized, in accordance with federal WIC regulations, to ensure that food costs are not higher because participants chose to shop at A50 vendors.
+- Managing above-50-percent (A50) vendors, if authorized, in accordance with federal WIC regulations, to ensure that food costs are not higher because participants chose to shop at A50 vendors.

 - Evaluating vendor policies, including peer groupings, competitive price selection criteria, and methods used to ensure cost neutrality, if A50 vendors are authorized, at least every three years; and, making adjustments, as necessary, to ensure that the program pays competitive prices for supplemental foods.